American Graffiti (1973)

 POSTER CONDITION & GRADING

 Very Good, linen backed.
-Prior to linen backing and restoration the poster was in Good condition.
+Prior to linen backing and restoration by Flicks Film Posters the poster was in Good condition.
 The poster had been folded somewhat oddly, resulting in fold and edge damage and there were a few other minor defects.
 After linen backing and restoration to correct these flaws the poster now looks terrific.
-Although you can still see signs of the restoration, it's pretty much hidden and the poster displays really well.
+Although you can still see some signs of the restoration, it's pretty much hidden and the poster displays really well.

 POSTER TAGLINE & DESCRIPTION